-Once you've selected a home, decide exactly how much you want to offer for it, and develop a negotiating strategy.
-If you offer too little, you run the risk of losing the property to another Buyer; if you offer too much, the home may wind up costing you more than its fair market value.
-Your >Dream Town Realtor? can help you figure a reasonable price range by comparing several similar properties in the same neighborhood that have sold within the last six months.
-And, as a Master's Level negotiator, he will spearhead the bargaining process and insist on the best deal for you.
+Once you've selected a home, decide exactly how much you want to offer for it and develop a negotiating strategy.
+If you offer too little, you run the risk of losing the property to another buyer; if you offer too much, the home may wind up costing you more than its fair market value.
+Your Dream Town REALTOR® can help you figure out a reasonable price range by comparing several similar properties in the same neighborhood that have sold within the last six months.
+And, as a Master's Level negotiator, they will spearhead the bargaining process and insist on the best deal for you.

 - Create Your Purchase Offer - The purchase contract includes all the terms and conditions of your purchase offer: price, closing date, size of your down payment, your earnest money deposit amount, inspection and financing contingencies, the breakdown of closing costs, and other variables involved in the sale.

-- Present Your Purchase Offer - Your Dream Town Realtor? will make every effort possible to present your purchase offer in person to the Seller's Realtor?, and to explain the offer in detail.
-The Seller's Realtor? will then discuss the offer with his client, and either accept the offer or counter-offer to begin negotiations.
+- Present Your Purchase Offer - Your Dream Town REALTOR® will make every effort possible to present your purchase offer in person to the seller's REALTOR®, and to explain the offer in detail.
+The seller's REALTOR® will then discuss the offer with their client, and either accept the offer or counter offer to begin negotiations.

-- Negotiate the Purchase - If your initial offer is not accepted, then your Realtor? negotiates with the Seller's Realtor?, bargaining to get you the best price and terms the Seller will accept.
-There are many different negotiation strategies, and your Dream Town Realtor?, an expert Buyer's advocate, will point you in the right direction.
+- Negotiate the Purchase - If your initial offer is not accepted, then your REALTOR® negotiates with the seller's REALTOR®, bargaining to get you the best price and terms the seller will accept.
+There are many different negotiation strategies, and our Dream Town REALTOR®, an expert buyer's advocate, will point you in the right direction.

 Elements of a Purchase Offer

-- Your name as the Buyer and the property owner's name as the Seller.
+- Your name as the Bbyer and the property owner's name as the seller.